rolandmueller/bigdata/ml_api.md

 Go to the CapRover Web GUI and copy the app URL.

-Go to Insomnia and exchange `http://127.0.0.1/predict` your domain, e.g.

-with e.g. `http://iris.dev.example.com/predict` and try if it still works.
+Go to Insomnia and exchange `http://127.0.0.1/predict` with your app URL and add the `/predict` path at the end, e.g. `http://iris.dev.example.com/predict` and try in Insomnia if it still works.

 You might wait some seconds after the deploy until your server is ready.
 Just retry.

+Switch on HTTPS in the CapRover Web GUI.
+Test in Insomnia the URL with http, e.g. `https://iris.dev.example.com/predict`

+# Deliverables

+Add the URL of your deployed Web API to Moodle